3 Steps to Leverage the Transferable Skills You Didn’t Know You Had

 How can I use my transferrable skills as professional leverage?
 Furthermore, how can I ensure that they recognise my value as an employee and perhaps how can I increase my salary or increase my working benefits?

 Well, that’s where we at CoursesOnline come in.
-No, we can’t negotiate on your behalf, but we can give you three steps towards leveraging your transferrable skills.
+No, we can’t negotiate on your behalf, but we can give you three steps towards leveraging your transferable skills.

 Step One: Recognise your worth

-You might have been stuck in a job that you hated for five years.
+You might have been stuck in a job that you hated for five years or been a stay-at-home mum which is a job in itself.
 It might have been hell on earth, and you only got through it because of sheer perseverance.
 Whatever the reason, without realising it, you’ve picked up a vast number of skills along the way:

 You might have trained a brand-new recruit